Early menopause happens when a woman's periods stop before the age of 45. It can happen naturally, or as a side effect

 Treatments for early menopause

-A GP will probably recommend that you take this treatment long term, beyond the "normal" age of natural menopause (around 52 on average), to give you lasting protection.
+A GP will probably recommend you take this treatment until at least the age of natural menopause (around 51 on average), to give you some protection from osteoporosis and other conditions that can develop after the menopause.

 If you have had certain types of cancer, such as certain types of breast cancer, you may not be able to have hormonal treatment.

 The GP will talk to you about other treatment options and lifestyle changes you can make to help protect your health.

 If you're still getting symptoms, the GP can refer you to a specialist menopause centre.

 Read more about treating the symptoms of the menopause.

-Going through the menopause early can be very difficult and upsetting.
+Going through the menopause early can be difficult and upsetting.

 Permanent early menopause will affect your ability to have children naturally.